pgadmin-org/pgadmin4/docs/en_US/desktop_deployment.rst

   for end users to change any default or packaging specific settings that they may wish to adjust to meet local preferences or standards.

-NOTE: If the SERVER_MODE setting is changed in ``config_distro.py`` or ``config_local.py``, you will most likely need to re-set the LOG_FILE, SQLITE_PATH, SESSION_DB_PATH and STORAGE_DIR values as well as they will have been set based on the default configuration or overridden by the runtime.
+.. note:: If the SERVER_MODE setting is changed in ``config_distro.py`` or ``config_local.py``,
+     you will most likely need to re-set the LOG_FILE, SQLITE_PATH, SESSION_DB_PATH and STORAGE_DIR values as well as they will have been set based on the default configuration or overridden by the runtime.

 Runtime
 -------